enklu/enklu.github.io/docs/Assets/ImportYourOwnAssets.md

 ## Uploading Video Files

-Enklu cloud support directly importing video files as well.
-Uploading video files works the same way as uploading other asset types.
+Enklu Cloud supports importing video files as well.
+Uploading a video works the same way as uploading any other asset type (See the instructions for [uploading 3D models](#uploading-3d-models) for details).
 The video file extensions Enklu Cloud supports are:

 - .asf
 - .avi